sbruggeman/hass-sip/readme.md

 A future platform that contains switches and sensors for automatic/manual mode, rain delay, run program, etc.

+SIP versions prior to May 2017 will not work as the API was modified to include station names.

 ## Code Example

 In your configuration.yaml: